andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 Andrew had identified at least three different models for a case.
 So they roughly went about hacking the case into 3 pieces.

+@andrewharmellaw - @gaythu-rajan, the next paragraph jumps in out of nowhere.
+How does it link into what goes before it?

 Beware the pseduo DDD experts.
 Advocating for a literal translation of real world paper based process to software.
 This brings service orchestration into the equation and thus single point of failure.

-!!!!!! @andrewharmellaw - the above paragraph jumps in out of nowhere.
-How does it link into what goes before it? !!!!!!

 I mentioned the implementation of the new models before - it was not an easy job.
 There already was an implementation which cannot be changed in a big-bang approach even within a single BC.